FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/_index.md

 ### Users and Profile objects

-The <span style="font-style: italic;">User</span> and <span style="font-style: italic;">Profile</span> objects in Gateway enable you to define user identification and access rights.
+The *User* and *Profile* objects in Gateway enable you to define user identification and access rights.
 Typically only Administrators have access to these objects.

 ##### Users

-The <span style="font-style: italic;">User</span> object defines properties for each user:
+The *User* object defines properties for each user:

 -   Name and password
 -   Group for the user